List of FBI characters: Jubal Valentine

+Along with Zeeko Zaki (OA Zidan), Sisto had appeared in every single episode of the FBI series since the FBI series premiere episode, "Pilot" up until the FBI season 7 episode, "Perfect" which is the first episode he has not appeared in.

 Kristen Chazal

 Kristen Chazal is an FBI technical analyst and later field agent based at the FBI field office in New York City.

 In FBI Season 1, she serves as a technical analyst, often reporting her findings to the field agents and Special Agents in Charge Ellen Solberg, Dana Mosier and Isobel Castille as well as Assistant Special Agent in Charge Jubal Valentine although midway through the season, she confides in FBI agent Maggie Bell that she wishes to become a field agent.

 In FBI Season 2, Kristen becomes a field agent with her new partner being FBI Special Agent Stuart Scola although she usually returns to the Joint Operations Command or JOC to search for information on the team's latest case but in the episode, "Ties That Bind", Kristen finds her confidence being shaken when she makes a mistake during field training which results in Scola being shot with a paintball, an incident that has the instructor berating her over.
 Near the end of the episode, Kristen joins the team in attempting to arrest Jordan Cameron but is left badly injured when Jordan stabs her in the throat, Maggie tending to her while Jordan is shot dead by Scola and OA.

 As Kristen in treated in "Fallout", she is temporarily replaced by agent Emily Ryder and even though Kristen makes a full recovery, ultimately being discharged in "Hard Decisions" while expressing her intent to return to the field, this has her teammates doubtful.

 Eventually, during "Legacy", Jubal allows Kristen to return to the field and she helps her colleagues arrest the men of terrorist Sulaiman Mansor while OA personally shoots Mansor dead, Mansor having disguised himself as a military police officer and secretly infiltrated West Point so that he could murder General Carson, the man responsible for signing off on the strike that killed Mansor's family.

 In the FBI Season 3 premiere episode, "Never Trust a Stranger", a conversation between Jubal and Castille reveals that Jubal received a text from Kristen, informing him she had moved to Dallas, Texas and subsequently joined the FBI field office there with former NYPD officer Tiffany Wallace later permanently replacing Kristen as Scola's partner.